 Fulfillment means something different for everyone, but it’s always aligned with a sense of purpose.
 Don’t let someone else define what it should mean for you.
 That’s when the lines blur between achievement and fulfillment.

 Achievement without fulfillment leaves you empty.
-In Rio at this year’s Olympics, Michael Phelps once again dominated the pool.
+In Rio at the 2016 Olympics, Michael Phelps dominated the pool as always.
 It was a familiar sight to see Phelps win gold medal after gold medal… a scene he had repeated so often every four years that he became a worldwide symbol of the highest level of achievement.

 But as Phelps himself shared with the world, that success came at a price.
 His path to achievement had been isolating.
 Phelps the swimmer was succeeding, but Phelps the person was struggling mightily.
 Shortly following the 2012 Olympic Games, after which he had announced his retirement, Phelps hit rock bottom and eventually checked himself into rehab.

 “I thought of myself as a swimmer, and nothing else,” Phelps said in an interview with Matt Lauer.

 Having your identity solely tied to what you do for a living can consume you in unhealthy ways.
 With new perspective, a growing family and a renewed purpose, Phelps returned to the pool in Rio and again dominated the pool, finishing his career with both fulfillment and achievement.

 “This is the part of my life where I get to start this whole new chapter,” said Phelps.
 And as he’s getting adjusted to his new role for the 2021 games as both commentator and spectator, he seems genuinely excited about it.